Understanding reports in Help Scout

 Note: If your reports don't look quite like what you see in the article below, these changes are coming soon!
 Take a peek at What’s New with Channel-based Reports for more info on the changes you'll be seeing.
 If you have any questions, just let us know!

 In this article

-You'll find four reports (five if you have Docs installed) which can be viewed at any time via the Reports dropdown menu.
+You'll find six reports (seven if you have Docs installed) which can be viewed at any time via the Reports dropdown menu.

 The All Channels report shows you how much volume you're handling during a certain time period, how busy you've been, how your customers contact you, and what types of issues keep popping up.

-The Productivity report measures efficiency across the help desk.
-You'll be able to keep tabs on how well the team is performing in terms of time spent addressing and responding to conversations.
+The Email report measures your team interactions with email messages.
+You'll be able to keep tabs on how well the team is performing in terms of time spent addressing and responding to email conversations.

 Ensuring your customers' happiness is every company's end goal, no?
 The Happiness report is a simple but powerful tool to help you measure just that: happiness.
 You'll be able to view how your team and individual users are being rated by customers and view the accompanying conversations.

-If you have our Docs feature installed, the Docs report will come in handy to help you understand what your customers are searching for, what they're finding (and not finding), as well as what percentage of customers are still writing in for help after browsing.
+If you have our Docs feature installed, the Docs report will come in handy to help you understand what your customers are searching for, what they're finding (and not finding), as well as what percentage of customers are still contacting you for help after browsing.

 Ever wonder exactly how a certain metric is calculated?
 Well, wonder no more!
 Simply hover over the metric name and boom!
 You'll get a popover definition of precisely how it's calculated.
 If you're looking for quick reference, see this article: Reporting definitions.